 Rook vs Minor 1.
 Rook vs Bishop 2.
 Rook vs Knight

 Rook Endgames 1.
-Rook and Pawn on the 6th, 5th & 4th Rank vs Rook - Key positions Defending King in front of the pawn - Philidor Defense - Other Key positions Defending King NOT in front of the pawn - Vancura Defense (Rook Pawn) - Kling and Horowitz Defense - Long distance checks Defense - Frontal checks defense 2.
+Rook and Pawn on the 6th, 5th & 4th Rank vs Rook - Key positions * Defending King in front of the pawn - Philidor Defense - Other Key positions * Defending King NOT in front of the pawn - Vancura Defense (Rook Pawn) - Kling and Horowitz Defense - Long distance checks Defense - Frontal checks defense 2.
 Rook Cutting off the King 3.
 The active Rook on the 7th Rank & the active King 4.
+How to simplify a complex position - The Flowchart method 5.
 Rook and 2 connected pawns vs Rook